aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2022-03-01-auroville-research-platform.md

 The Auroville Research Platform team also manages the Auroville Repository – or <a href="https://aurorepo.in/">AuroRepo</a>, a website with research outputs that result from work that is focused on or tangibly related to some aspect of Auroville in any discipline.

+We are registered as a sub-unit of the Sri Aurobindo International Institute of Educational Research (SAIIER) in Auroville.

 # Our Process

 We first identify whether your research project is